gitforwork2/gitforwork.github.io/_posts/2016-12-21-New-H1b-visa-petition-lottery-process-milestone-timeline.md

 Employer prepares and finalize the H1b petition package.
 Review and make sure your details are accurate

 #### April
--(1st week) Completed petitions are delivered to USCIS -Almost always cap reaches at the end of the first week.
-Looks for USCIS announcement on cap.
+- (1st week) Completed petitions are delivered to USCIS
+- Almost always cap reaches at the end of the first week.
+Looks for USCIS announcement on cap
--USCIS conducts computer adided random lottery to pick the petitions -Selected petitioners start receiving notifications -Selected petitions processing begins (starting with premium processing petitions)
+- USCIS conducts computer adided random lottery to pick the petitions
+- Selected petitioners start receiving notifications
+- Selected petitions processing begins (starting with premium processing petitions)

 #### May
 Approval notices and Request for evidence (RFE) start arriving for selected petitions